 You don’t have to go out and meet someone new, you probably already have that friend or sister or coach who can give you the “tough love” you need.
 Maybe you have a good relationship with your boss, like I do, and can approach them about your career frustrations.

 Trust me, anyone who runs any type of business has experienced many slumps, valleys and low points.
 So turn to them for help!

-Reach out to a co-worker, your boss or a family member and ask them what you can do to help them.
-Agree to collaborate on a new project, offer your skills and expertise for free, spend time working to make their business a success.
+Reach out to other freelancers and connect with a friend or family member.
+Ask what you can do to help.
+How can collaborate on a new project?
+Offer your skills and expertise for free.

 In an effort to take my own advice, I’m spending more of my time connecting and collaborating with other entrepreneurs who are changing the world.

 I already work with some amazing brands, but even with all those awesome projects, I want to do more.

 I’ve already learned a lot about the blogging world, and now it’s time for me to keep moving forward — to make some new connections and to keep reaching higher!

 This is just part of the growing pains in life.
 Some people will grow up and move on, other people will have more or less success and you have to know how to handle each relationship in the stage of life that you’re in.

 If you’re not careful, you could get stuck in a rut for a long time — if you don’t keep adding new people and new experiences to your life.